 Employment as a student is a learning experience and a means to develop and enhance positive values regarding work and service.
-You will learn time management, employee responsibility, and in some cases gain leadership experience, while earning money to help finance your stay at college.
+You will learn time management, employee responsibility and, in some cases, gain leadership experience, all while earning money to help finance your stay at college.
 Your job on campus is a real job.
-It affects the day-to-day operations of the University and the quality of our service to the students, families, staff and faculty that make up our Graceland community.
+It affects the day-to-day operations of the university and the quality of our service to the students, families, staff and faculty that make up our Graceland community.

 Funding for Graceland's student employment program comes from the Federal Work-Study Program (FWS) and from Graceland University funds.
 Student employment is considered a type of financial aid.
 Campus employers are encouraged to give priority in hiring to students who have demonstrated financial need for employment by filing the Free Application for Federal Student Aid (FAFSA).